 For an introduction to the spirit behind the awards, watch a video from the first two years of the program, featuring reflections by then-President Bacow.

 All Tufts University staff and faculty who are benefits-eligible can be nominated for a Distinction Award.
 Nominees must have successfully completed their probationary period.
-The awards recognize the qualities or achievements as described in three award categories, but are not meant to reward accomplishments in teaching or research.
-Additionally, only people directly employed by Tufts University are eligible.
+Only people directly employed by Tufts University are eligible.
 This means that temporary workers and those employed by outside contractors are not eligible.
 Members of the staff and faculty who are serving on the Selection Committee for this year’s awards, as well as members of the university’s Academic Council*, are also ineligible.
 In addition, individuals and teams are not eligible to win in consecutive years.

 *The Academic Council is comprised of the President, the Provost, the Executive Vice President, the Vice Provost and Associate Provosts, the Deans of the Schools and Tisch College, the Director of the HNRCA, the Vice Presidents, and the Chief of Staff in the President’s Office.

 In addition to being recognized at the Distinction Awards celebration, individual winners and members of winning teams receive a cash award.